Choose a template

 A consultant is tracking funding calls for different clients.
 The documents are long, legalistic, and hard to compare at speed.
 Before anyone reads every appendix, Rowvia creates a screening table with provider, program, eligible applicants, activities, deadlines, cost categories, and required attachments.
 It does not replace expert review; it helps decide where expert review should start.

-Upload the funding PDFs, use the Grant call template, and review a table where each call is one row.
+Upload funding PDFs, DOCX guidelines, related annexes, or programme URLs, use the Grant call template, and review a table where each primary call is one row by default.
+Related annexes or guidelines can stay with it.
 The result is useful for triage, prioritization, and handoff to a specialist.

 The template is designed for first-pass funding and eligibility screening: